-Contact points will be disinfected between clients and hand sanitiser and tissues will be provided.
+Contact points are disinfected between clients and hand sanitiser and tissues are provided.

 Good ventilation is observed where possible.

-Counselling contracts will be supplied and agreed via email and prior to the commencement of face-to-face counselling.
+Counselling contracts are supplied and agreed via email and prior to the commencement of face-to-face counselling.

 The counselling contract notes that the counsellor is required by law to disclose some material facts and information to a third party and this clause may be enacted should the need for contact tracing arise.
 All personal data provided by the client is kept in accordance with data protection legislation.